-If we are required or elect under applicable law to pay any U.S. federal, state, local or non-U.S. tax on behalf of any current or former unitholder or are unitholder, we are authorized to treat the payment as a distribution of cash to the relevant unitholder or our general partner.
-Where the tax is payable on behalf of all the unitholders or we cannot determine the specific unitholder on whose behalf the tax is payable, we are authorized to treat the payment as a distribution to all current unitholders.
+If we are required or elect under applicable law to pay any federal, state, local or non-U.S. tax on behalf of any current or former unitholder or our general partner, our partnership agreement authorizes us to treat the payment as a distribution of cash to the relevant unitholder or general partner.
+Where the tax is payable on behalf of all unitholders or we cannot determine the specific unitholder on whose behalf the tax is payable, our partnership agreement authorizes us to treat the payment as a distribution to all current unitholders.
 Payments by us as described above could give rise to an overpayment of tax on behalf of a unitholder, in which event the unitholder may be entitled to claim a refund of the overpayment amount.
-Unitholders are urged to consult their own tax advisors to determine the consequences to them of any tax payment we make on their behalf.
+Please read "-Administrative Matters-Information Returns and Audit Procedures".
+Each unitholder is urged to consult its tax advisor to determine the consequences to them of any tax payment we make on its behalf.